benjaminrwilson/yolov3/README.md

 python yolov3/demos/eval.py
 ```

-At 608 input resolution, this should achieve 56% AP at 50% IoU.
+At 608 input resolution, this should achieve 56% @ AP50

 ### Simple API